 - 9.2.3.2.
-The following policies and development criteria apply to Townhouses: - a.
-A Townhouse is a Low-Rise Residential building, up to three storeys in height, situated on a single parcel and part of a row of at least three but no more than six attached residential units. - b.
-In Community Areas with existing development, the scale, massing, setback and orientation of Townhouses will respect and reinforce the scale, massing, setback and orientation of other built and approved Townhouses in the immediate area.
-Variations are permitted for the purposes of minimizing driveways and having front entrances and porches located closer to the street than garages. - c.
-In areas of new development, the scale, massing, setback and orientation of Townhouses will be determined through the process of developing and approving Secondary Plans, Block Plans, Plans of Subdivision, Zoning By-laws, and/or urban design guidelines.
+The following policies and development criteria apply to Townhouses: - A Townhouse is a Low-Rise Residential building, up to three storeys in height, situated on a single parcel and part of a row of at least three but no more than six attached residential units. - In Established Community Areas, the scale, massing, setback and orientation of new Townhouses will respect and reinforce the scale, massing, setback and orientation of other built and approved development in the surrounding area and shall be consistent with Policies 9.1.2.2, 9.1.2.3, and 9.1.2.4.
+Variations are permitted for the purposes of minimizing driveways and having front entrances and porches located closer to the street than garages.
+For clarity, back-to-back and stacked townhouses shall not be permitted in areas designated Low-Rise Residential.
+Back-to-back townhouses share a rear wall as well as a sidewall(s), resulting in a building with two facades where individual entrances to the units are located with no rear yard.
+Stacked townhouses are defined in Policy 9.2.3.3.
+(OPA #15)

-- d.
+- In developing Community Areas, the scale, massing, setback and orientation of Townhouses will be determined through the process of developing and approving Secondary Plans, Block Plans, Plans of Subdivision, Zoning By-laws, and/or urban design guidelines.
+(OPA #15) - d.
 Townhouses shall generally front onto a public street.
-Townhouse blocks not fronting onto a public street are only permitted if the unit(s) flanking a public street provide(s) a front-yard and front-door entrance facing the public street. - e.
+Where a townhouse end unit does not front a public street but flanks a public street, the flanking unit(s) shall provide a front-yard and front-door entrance facing the public street.
+Notwithstanding the above, Townhouses in designated Low-Rise Residential areas in Established Community Areas shall be developed in accordance with Policy 9.1.2.4.
+(OPA #15) - e.
 The facing distance between blocks of Townhouses that are not separated by a public street should generally be a minimum of 18 metres in order to maximize daylight, enhance landscaping treatments and provide privacy for individual units.